 Well hello there!
 Thank you so much for stopping by.
 I am Karah and right now I am probably a hot mess doing some sort of DIY project in our 1950’s Key West conch style home.
 Along with my husband, Joel (the unintended DIYer in the family), I am on a journey to make the most of our every space.
 Over the past 15 years we have been lucky enough to live in 7 different US towns throughout 4 different states plus one Caribbean island, Curaçao.
-I’m no mathematician, but I’m pretty sure that equals a lot of new spaces to make our home.
+I’m no mathematician, but I’m pretty sure that equals a lot of new spaces to try to make feel like home.

 My passion for DIY started at a young age when my brother and I would try to make anything from a desk to a boat.
 The boat may have turned out to be a soggy experience, but somehow it stuck with me that making or doing something ourselves was fun and thrifty.

 Fast forward to 2001 when Joel and I bought our first house in Indianapolis, IN, the only way we could afford to live in a the neighborhood we wanted was to buy a fixer upper.
 With more than our fair share of help from my dad we tackled DIY projects large (three tier deck around two trees with a built-in seating area and fire pit) and small (updating all of the outlets and switches).
 And learned that with a little research and practice we really could do almost anything that we could

 over pay a professional to do.